 - It was easy to make.
 Of course, if you can use organic honey, that would be preferred.

 - The mix was a little messy.
 After applying to my face, it did run a bit.
 Make sure to wrap a towel around your neck to cover your shirt.
-Next time, I will start with half the amount of mask (1 Tbsp honey and 1/2 tsp. ground cinnamon) and add more to my face, if necessary.
+Next time, I will start with half the amount of mask (1 tablespoon honey and ½ tsp. ground cinnamon) and add more to my face, if necessary.
 This might mitigate the dripping.

 - I let it rest for about 20 minutes and washed off with a washcloth, starting with warm water and transitioning to cooler H20 to shrink pores and soothe the skin.